Jorgen-P/blog/about.md

 A simple blog where I post about some projects.

-If you find issues in my posts please
+If you find problems in my posts please feel free to open an issue on Github or email me.